cjmartin/launchcalendar.org/_posts/2025-05-16-falcon-9-starlink-group-15-5.md

 payload-description: >-
   A batch of Starlink v2 Mini satellites will be launched to low-Earth orbit aboard Falcon 9, with recovery of the booster planned on the 'Of Course I Still Love You' (OCISLY) droneship.
+The mission adds another set of satellites to SpaceX's growing constellation, further expanding global coverage.
 links:
   - title: Falcon 9 | Starlink Group 15-5 Forum Thread
     type: